 Identify broader locations for future growth or larger development opportunities that may require new settlements or urban extensions.

 Does a site need planning permission already?

-No, any site can be included/recommended for inclusion.
+No, any site can be included or recommended for inclusion.

 Can the SHELAA include a potential site that is not allocated?

-Yes any site can be included if it has been submitted to the local planning authority (usually via the 'Potential Site Development Form' above).
+Yes, any site can be included as long as it is submitted to the local planning authority.

-The SHELAA is not planning policy.
+The SHELLAA is not planning policy.
 Any site that has not been allocated or has no planning permission would have to go through the normal planning process.
-The decision to grant planning permission is made by the Council under statutory planning legislation and with regard to planning policy.
+The decision to grant planning permission is made by the Council under statutory legislation and with regard to planning policy.

 Have you tried the new Flood Zone Mapping service?